devnull-cz/c-prog-lang/modules/operator-precedence.md

 then the expression will become `(foo() + bar()) + another()` however the order in which `foo()` and `bar()` will be called is still not specified.
-Remember - *unspecified* means the implementation (= compiler) is free to choose which argument will be processes first and generally should not document the decision.
+Remember - *unspecified* means the implementation (= compiler) is free to choose which argument will be processed first and generally should not document the decision.
 More on that in
 #module types-of-behavior.md types of behavior.